X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain04worldspace.md

 * The first argument defines the position of the camera.
 We position it 50 units on the positive Z axis.
 * The next parameter sets the target point the camera is looking at.
 We will be looking at our (0,0,0) 3D origin.
-* Finally, we need to define which direction is "UP", this is crutial as we can still rotate our camera around this axis.
+* Finally, we need to define which direction is "UP", this is crucial as we can still rotate our camera around this axis.

-The second line creates a matrix which stores how the camera looks at the scene, much like defining the lens if you will.
+The second line creates a matrix that stores how the camera looks at the scene, much like defining the lens if you will.

 * The first argument sets the view angle, 45 degrees in our case.
 * Then we set the view aspect ratio, the ratio between the width and height of your screen.
-In our case of a 500x500 window this will equal 1, but this will be different for other resolutions.
+In our case of a 500x500 window, this will equal 1, but this will be different for other resolutions.
 * The last parameters define the view range.
 Any objects closer to the camera than 1f will not be shown.
-Any object further away than 300.0f won't be shown either.
-These distances are called the near and the far clipping planes, since all objects outside of these these planes will be clipped (=not drawn).
+Any object further away than 300.0f will not be shown either.
+These distances are called the near and the far clipping planes since all objects outside of these planes will be clipped (=not drawn).

 Now that we have these matrices, we need to pass it to our technique, where they will be combined.
 This is done by the next lines of code, which we need to add to our Draw method immediately after the existing "_effect.CurrentTechnique" line: